Reading time: 6 min.

 If you’re looking for haircare advice, advice on hair transplant aftercare, or you have a question about hair restoration, our friendly team is here to help.

-Our expert trichology team are also on-hand to answer any questions or concerns and are fully equipped for diagnosing underlying conditions.
+Our expert trichology team is also on-hand to answer any questions or concerns and is fully equipped for diagnosing underlying conditions.

 Book your free consultation today.